Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Materials And Methods

 \subsubsection{Parameters for landmark detection}

 We train the proposed network in two steps, one for the LeNet-5 and the other for the ResNet50.
 For the LeNet-5 part, the 150 down-sampled images from the ISBI training dataset and the corresponding given landmark locations are used for training.
 The loss function is mean absolute error (MAE).
 The Adam optimizer is used.
-The initial learning rate is 0.1 with a decay rate of 0.999.
-In total, 50 epochs are used for training.
+The initial learning rate is 0.005 with a decay rate of 0.999.
+In total, 200 epochs are used for training.
 For the ResNet50 part, a $512 \times 512$ patch is generated for each given landmark position.
-The detected landmark is located at the center of the corresponding patch.
-The patches are rotated by $90^\circ$, $180^\circ$ and $270^\circ$ as data augmentation.
+The detected landmark is located randomly at the corresponding patch.
+For data augmentation, this random patch selection process is repeated 400 times.
 Overall, 60000 patches are used for training each model.
 19 models are trained for the 19 landmarks respectively.
 MAE is used as the loss function and the Adam optimizer is used.
-The initial learning rate is 0.1 with a decay rate of 0.999.
-In total, 50 epochs are used for training.
+The initial learning rate is 0.01 with a decay rate of 0.999.
+In total, 100 epochs are used for training.
 Due to the large amount of training data, in every 10 epochs, 6000 patches are randomly chosen for training.